 This rare skin was introduced with the third season’s battle pass and was one of the first entry rewards at level one.

-Apex is a cross-platform game, and this enables Respawn to work on platform-specific promotion deals that can award certain cosmetic items.
+Apex is a cross-platform game, which enables Respawn to work on platform-specific promotion deals that can award certain cosmetic items.

-Exo-Weave was up for grabs for all the Playstation Plus subscribers during February 2020.
-If you don’t own a PlayStation 4, it also makes this rare skin the most expensive skin on our list since you’d need to buy the console to at least have a chance of obtaining it.
+Exo-Weave was up for grabs for all Playstation Plus subscribers during February 2020.
+If you don’t own a PlayStation, it also makes this rare skin the most expensive skin on our list since you’d need to buy the console to at least have a chance of obtaining it.

 You can also ask a friend who owns a PS4 but doesn’t play Apex to claim it for you the next time a similar deal comes around.